Seed drill

+Function

 Many seed drills consist of a hopper filled with seeds arranged above a series of tubes that can be set at selected distances from each other to allow optimum growth of the resulting plants.
 Seeds are spaced out using fluted paddles which rotate using a geared drive from one of the drill's land wheels.
 The seeding rate is altered by changing gear ratios.
-Most modern drills use air to convey seeds in plastic tubes from the seed hopper to the colters.
-This arrangement enables seed drills to be much wider than the seed hopper — as much as 12m wide in some cases.
+Most modern drills use air to convey seeds through plastic tubes from the seed hopper to the colters.
+This arrangement enables seed drills to be much wider than the seed hopper—as much as 12m wide in some cases.
 The seed is metered mechanically into an air stream created by a hydraulically powered onboard fan and conveyed initially to a distribution head which sub-divides the seeds into the pipes taking the seeds to the individual colters.

 Before the operation of a conventional seed drill, hard ground has to be plowed and harrowed to soften it enough to be able to get the seeds to the right depth and make a good "seedbed", providing the right mix of moisture, stability, space and air for seed germination and root development.
 The plow digs up the earth and the harrow smooths the soil and breaks up any clumps.
 In the case that the soil is not as compacted as to need a plow, it can also be tilled by less deeply disturbing tools, before drilling.

 The least interruption of soil structure and soil fauna happens when a type of drilling machine is used which is outfitted to be able to "direct drill"; "direct" referring to sowing into narrow rows opened by single teeth placed in front of every seed-dispensing tube, directly into/ between the partly composted remains (stubble) of the last crop (directly into an untilled field).

 The drill must be set for the size of the seed used.
 After this the grain is put in the hopper on top, from which the seed grains flow down to the drill which spaces and plants the seed.

 This system is still used today but has been updated and modified over time in many aspects; the most visible example being very wide machines with which one farmer can plant many rows of seed at the same time.

 A seed drill can be pulled across the field, depending on the type, using draft animals, like bullocks or by a power engine, usually a tractor.
 Seeds sown using a seed drill are distributed evenly and placed at the correct depth in the soil.